Private healthcare in the United Kingdom: Scotland

-Scottish health boards spent at least £130,866,841 on private providers from 2015 to 2018, about 0.5% of the budget compared to 7.3% in NHS England.
+Scottish health boards spent £130,866,841 on private providers from 2015 to 2018, about 0.5% of the budget compared to 7.3% in NHS England.

 Mental health

 Private provision of psychiatric beds has been largely financed by the NHS, as few psychiatric patients have the means to finance their own treatment and health insurance does not often extend to mental health.
 1,700 beds were closed by NHS mental health trusts from 2011 to 2013.
 As a result, large numbers of patients are admitted in crisis to private institutions, often in remote locations.
 The cost is around £500 per day.

-Most residential care for children is privately provided.
+Most residential care for children is privately provided on the NHS.
 In 2019 LaingBuisson predicted annual growth in the market, currently worth about £1.9 billion, of 5.2% for independent providers of NHS-commissioned mental health care between 2018 and 2023 because the NHS is focussing on community services, not institutional care.
 After series of scandals in services run by Cygnet Health Care, NHS England set up an independent oversight board in October 2019 to scrutinise inpatient mental health, learning disabilities and autism services for children and young people and a taskforce to make a rapid set of improvements in care.
 The board will be chaired by the Children’s Commissioner for England, Anne Longfield.
 Simon Stevens said at the launch of the board that a “sometimes-inappropriate” level of private provision in mental health inpatient services should be squeezed “as NHS mental health services expand”.